 Your budget should cover every cent which you are planning to spend on your container building, including:

-- Buying your containers
+- Buying your container

 - Buying land

-- Foundations etc.
+- Foundation, etc.

-It’s a chunk of money set aside which you use to pay any unexpected expenses during your build.
+A contingency budget is a sum of money set aside which you use to pay any unexpected expenses during your build.
 No matter how well you plan your build, unfortunately, even with experienced builders, there may be unexpected costs which arise.

-I generally recommend a 20% contingency for most builds, and a greater percentage for more complex builds.
+We generally recommend a 20% contingency for most builds, and a greater percentage for more complex builds.

 Designing Your Home

 - If you have a small budget, we suggest that you find your land first.
 Finding land is hard enough without worrying about whether your design will work with the land.
-If you purchase the land first you won’t have this problem.
-This way you can find affordable land and then design your home around the land which you have.
+If you purchase the land first, you won’t have this problem.
+This approach means that you can find affordable land and then design your building around the land.

 - If you have a larger budget, we suggest that you first design your building and then find a piece of land which accommodates your design.
-While finding land to meet an existing set of criteria is harder, it will ensure that the land you purchase is suitable for the home which you’ve designed.
+While finding land to meet an existing set of criteria is harder, it will ensure that the land you purchase is perfectly suitable for the building which you’ve designed.

 - General location of land